DBudak/Redux-Cli/README.md

 This is a ready-to-use React Redux cli.

-It has the base of what every sizable Redux app needs: React, Thunk Middleware, Logging and store enchancers and Routing installed.
+It has the base of what every sizable Redux app needs: React, Thunk Middleware, Logging, Store Enchancers and Routing installed.

 This cli follows the standart file structure of Redux application.